 With clear aligners, your teeth are progressively realigned by fitting the 3D image of your teeth.

-Contact Kumra Ortho to learn more whether can Invisalign fix crossbite
+Contact Kumra Orthodontics to learn more whether can Invisalign fix crossbite

 A crossbite may be to blame if you’re having problems with your teeth and mouth.
 Crossbites can result in headaches, facial pain, difficulties eating, and extra wear and tear on our natural pearly whites due to the repetitive force of the bite.